 If you’re planning on building a pond in your backyard, then you need to make sure that the ecosystem is protected.
 Having fish in your pond, like Koi, can bring beautiful color and life to your pond.

-Will Koi Eat My Frogs or Their Eggs?
+Do Koi Eat Frogs, Tadpoles, or Their Eggs?

 One problem you may face is your Koi eating their frog neighbors.
-Koi do tend to eat smaller frogs and tadpoles.
+Koi do eat smaller frogs, tadpoles, and frog eggs.

 While it’s not their preferred food, they will eat them given the opportunity and lack of other food sources.
 Since the skin of frogs can be toxic, you may worry about what this might do to your Koi.